 Now that we've covered options that give you JUST the local channels and require extra equipment, let's explore paid streaming services that have live TV.
 These services provide a cable-like experience but at a lower cost (compared to cable) and in one tidy package that doesn't require a DVR or antenna.

 These might not be the cheapest of the three options, but they are certainly the most simple and convenient.
 All three services here don't require a contract and have no hidden fees so you can cancel at any time.

 Hulu + Live TV offers a regular Hulu account with all the on-demand content you'd expect from the streaming service plus 75+ live channels including the local networks NBC, ABC, Fox, and CBS.
-You get 50 hours of cloud DVR storage and a 7 day free trial.
-After that it is $64.99/mo.
-You can find out more about Hulu + Live TV or sign up here.
-Interested in bundling with Disney Plus?
-Read more here.
+You get 50 hours of cloud DVR storage as well as ESPN+ and Disney+ for $69.99/mo.
+You can find out more about Hulu + Live TV or sign up by clicking the button below.

 fuboTV gives you 100+ channels, the ability to stream on 3 devices at once, and 250 hours of cloud DVR storage.
 You'll get local channels, cable networks like The Hallmark Channel, and various sports networks.
 They offer 4k streaming which gives you fantastic image quality. fuboTV also offers a seven day free trial and normally costs $64.99/mo. but as an exclusive offer to Shall I Stream It? readers you can get your first month for 15% off when you follow this link.

 DIRECTV Stream is the new way to stream live channels from AT&T. You’ll get unlimited DVR recordings and 65+ channels (including local channels), and on-demand content for $69.99 after a free trial.
 You can try out DIRECTV Stream for free by clicking on the button below.